yonaka/SearchWordsSQL/readme.md

 require_once 'SearchWordsSQL.php';
 $searchwords = "php library OR code";

-$sqlbuilder = new SearchWordsSQL\SQLBuilder("BodyText LIKE ?", SearchWordsSQL\SQLLikeCallback);
+$sqlbuilder = new SearchWordsSQL\SQLBuilder("BodyText LIKE ?", "\SearchWordsSQL\SQLLikeValueCallback");
     // The first argument is a parameterized SQL boolean expression for each word
     // The second specifies the values should be converted for a LIKE operator.
 $result = $sqlbuilder->Build($searchwords);
 echo $result['SQL'] . "\n";
-	// produces '(BodyText LIKE ?) and ((BodyText LIKE ?)
-OR (BodyText LIKE ?))'
+    // produces '((BodyText LIKE ?)
+AND ( (BodyText LIKE ?)
+OR (BodyText LIKE ?) ) )'
 echo join(", ", $result['value']) . "\n";
     // produces '%php%, %library%, %code%'

 $db = new PDO("pgsql:host=localhost");
 $stmt = $db->prepare("SELECT * FROM BookText WHERE ${result['SQL']}");